sekacorn/sekacorn/README.md

 # 💫 About Me:
-The projects I have here are tasks I'm working on as I learn new skills.
+The projects I have here are tasks and software I think may useful to non profit organisation that I'm working on as I learn new skills.
 Occasionally, I add a <br>touch of comedy to keep things lively.The other projects include simple generators and <br>converters—tools that I believe many people searching the internet would find useful.
 These are straightforward software tools <br>that, in my early days on the internet, I struggled to find.
 I often wondered why no one <br>had already created them by then and made them available for free.
-So, I want to do<br>just that for others out  there who may be having a with similar question
+So, I want to do<br>just that for others out there who are looking for such tools may be having a with similar thought or question

 # 💻 Tech Stack: